zshwuhan/dica-light/README.md

 #### Questions?
-Do not hesitate to contact me: firstname.lastname@inria.fr (Anastasia Podosinnikova)
+Please don't hesitate to contact me with questions regarding this code, usage of this algorithm, or bug reports.